Tips for Successfully Building a New Home

 Check References or use Contractor Referral Service

 Don't do anything without first calling the Better Business Bureau and checking the builder's references.
-Don't just call people from homes he has build in the last year or two, ask him for names of homeowners from 5 and 10 year homes to see how their homes have stood up over time.
-You may want to use a contractor referral services such as the one located on this site to perform a background check for you.
+Don't just call people from homes he has built in the last year or two, ask him for names of homeowners from 5 and 10 year homes to see how their homes have stood up over time.
+You may want to use contractor referral services such as the one located on this site to perform a background check for you.

 Builder Allowances - Watch Out

 As mentioned earlier allowances can easily be used up.
 Try to get as much included in the initial contract.
 Builder typically has allowances for cabinets & counters, flooring, and lighting.
 I've seen builders have a cabinet & counter allowance from 4,000 to 9,000.
 A good builder will have several places to choose from for your cabinets so you can negotiate the best deal.
 Most of these allowances are not enough to get good quality materials.